A Sensitivity-based Data Augmentation Framework for Model Predictive Control Policy Approximation: ILLUSTRATIVE EXAMPLES

-One approach to generate the learning samples is to use a grid-based sampling approach as done in \cite{hertneck2018learning}, where the state space $ \mathcal{X} $ is divided into finite number of uniform grids.
-The optimal input $ u^* = \pi_{\textup{mpc}}(x) $ is then evaluated at each grid point.
-In general, a small grid size is preferred since this would improve the MPC approximation.
+One approach to generate the learning samples is to use a grid-based sampling approach as done in \cite{hertneck2018learning}, where the optimal input $ u^* = \pi_{\textup{mpc}}(x) $ is evaluated at each grid point.
+In general, a small grid size is preferred since this would improve the MPC policy approximation.
 However, this would lead to large sample size $ N_{s} $.
 The proposed approach enables us to choose a relatively larger grid size, where the corresponding optimal input $ \pi_{\textup{mpc}}(x) $ is evaluated by solving the optimization problem.
-Additional grid points can then be generated with a smaller grid size around each grid point, and the corresponding optimal input can be computed by using the sensitivity update \eqref{Eq:SensitivityUpdate1}.
-This is shown in Fig.~\ref{Fig:Grid} where the state space is sampled into grids with a larger grid size (shown in red circle) with an interval of 0.0211 for $ x_{1} $ and $ x_{2} $, and around each grid point, the state space is further sampled with a smaller grid size (shown in black dots) with an interval of 0.0052 for $ x_{1} $ and $ x_{2} $.
+Additional grid points can then be generated with a smaller grid size around each grid point, and the corresponding optimal input can be computed by using the tangential predictor \eqref{Eq:SensitivityUpdate1}.

-By using this approach, we were able to generate a total of 6968 training samples, out of which 268 training samples (shown in red circles) were generated by solving a numerical optimization problem, and 6700 training samples (shown in black dots) were generated by using the sensitivity update.
-Note that not all the grid points have a feasible solution.
-Hence only the feasible points are included in the training data set $ \mathcal{D} $ and are shown in Fig.~\ref{Fig:Grid}.

-The optimization problem was solved offline using \texttt{IPOPT} \cite{wachter2006ipopt}.
-The samples were generated on a 2.6 GHz processor with 16GB memory.
-The minimum, maximum and average CPU time for generating the training samples using the full optimization problem and the sensitivity-update are summarized in Table~\ref{tb:CPUtime}, from which it can be seen that the CPU times differ roughly by a factor of 100.